 This leader’s publications terribly mangle the correct understanding of coming events.
 Many are being taken in by this delusional and dangerous false prophet’s messages.
 Being given a false sense of security, those duped by this man are no longer looking for future prophetic events, and will not recognize them when they do come crashing down on an unsuspecting world.

-His writings address topics such as the ten virgins, the spiritual temple, the man of sin, desolation of the temple, the seals of Revelation, the two witnesses, etc. Alongside his incredibly wrong understanding is an article that recognizes Mr. Armstrong as the final Elijah.
-While much of even that article is incorrect, its presence subtly validates the prophetic junk that the rest of the publication spews on the reader and is a prime example of cleverly mixing truth with error.
+His writings address topics such as the ten virgins, the spiritual temple, the man of sin, desolation of the temple, the seals of Revelation, the Two Witnesses, etc. The publication vomits prophetic junk on the reader and is a prime example of cleverly mixing truth with error.

-Teaching a certain amount of truth mixed with error serves to entrap potential followers.
+Such a mixture serves to entrap potential followers.
 Believing a false prophet to be a teacher of truth, they become more willing to explore his false prophecies.